Resource Specifications for Resource-Manipulating Programs: Evaluation

-To answer these questions, we compare the specifications we developed in \secref{casestudy} to an alternative version we constructed, that verifies the same implementation using specifications written without using our methodology.
-In addition, we also apply our methodology to a simplified implementation of the IBC Non-Fungible Token (NFT) Transfer application~\cite{nfttransferspec}, again comparing the results to an alternative version of the specification.
-The NFT transfer application has a similar architecture to the token transfer application.
-We wrote the implementation ourselves, based on pseudocode in the specification.
-We are not aware of a functioning Rust implementation of the protocol; ultimately we intend to develop our prototype into a verified reference implementation.
-A key difference in the application of our methodology between the two protocols, is that we use resources to model the \emph{permission} to change ownership of a token, rather than modelling the token itself.
-The specifications and implementation of the NFT transfer application are included in our supplementary material~\cite{supplementary}.
+The NFT transfer application\scite{nfttransferspec} has a similar architecture to the token transfer application.
+We wrote the implementation ourselves, based on pseudocode in the specification. \zgout{We are not aware of a functioning Rust implementation of the protocol; ultimately we intend to develop our prototype into a verified reference implementation.}A key difference in the application of our methodology between the two protocols is that we use resources to model the \emph{permission} to change ownership of a token, rather than modelling the token itself.